 You don’t have to know someone well to be able to find out things you have in common.
 You can find commonalities even with complete strangers by observing them and based on that decide what topics to bring up.

-Here’s a link to my full article where I explain this process in detail.
+Here’s a link to my full guide where I explain how to make conversation in detail.
 In it, I talk about how to improve your conversation skills by finding common interests with anyone you meet.

 Before I started training my social skills, whenever I’d have to go up and talk to someone, I got really nervous and started worrying.
 What will people think about me?
 What do I talk to them about?